peterpt/Alcatel_V860_smart_2/Roms/README.md

 # CyanogenMod7_B2
 * Cyanogenmod based , file must be decompressed and recompressed to a single zip file and placed on SDcard

+# JellySmart-A1
+* Jellysmart based , file must be decompressed and recompressed to a single zip file and placed on SDcard